Skip to main content

 Relative vs. absolute paths

 Use relative paths when linking to other documentation files.
 This will ensure links are automatically updated if file paths change in the future.
-If you are linking between our Integration Guides and our regular technical docs, then use an absolute path.
+If you are linking between another authentik resource that is not in the same repository and our regular technical docs, then use an absolute path.

 Markdown file type